elliotjreed/elliotjreed/blog/2022-04-22 install mariadb on ubuntu and allow remote access.md

 Set root password?
 [Y/n]
 ```

-Now enter "y" and then enter a strong password.
-Then enter it again to confirm when it asks.
+Enter "y" again to remove the anonymous users.

 ```bash
 Remove anonymous users?
 [Y/n]
 ```

-Enter "y" again to remove the anonymous users.
+Enter "y" here too to prevent remote login as the root user (we'll set up a separate user for logging in remotely shortly).

 ```bash
 Disallow root login remotely?
 [Y/n]
 ```

-Enter "y" here too (we'll set up a separate user for logging in remotely shortly).
+Again enter "y" here as you won't need the test database.

 ```bash
 Remove test database and access to it?
 [Y/n]
 ```

-Again enter "y" here, you don't need the test database.
+And again enter "y" to reload the privilege tables.

 ```bash
 Reload privilege tables now?
 [Y/n]
 ```

-And again enter "y" here.

 Now you should be able to access MariaDB by running the following and entering the password from earlier when prompted: